alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

    - **Helpfulness**: Is the recommendation helpful and actionable?
    - **Conciseness**: Is the response clear and not overly verbose?
    - **Groundedness**: Is the recommendation supported by the retrieved contexts (TMDB/web search results)?
+   - **Retrieval Context Relevance**: Are the retrieved contexts (from web search/TMDB) relevant to the query? (evaluated on RETRIEVAL spans)

 **Groundedness** helps detect hallucinations by verifying that the agent's recommendations are based on actual retrieved information from TMDB and web search, rather than making up facts.